 Practice Table (blank) The practice table will not be on the contest.
 The questions will be multiple choice.
 The table is just a way to help organize thoughts for practicing about the species and their foods.
 The foods listed in Species Descriptions (Section 2.2 above) are the reference.

 3-3.
-Scorecard: Contestants will write answers on answer sheets before transfering to bubble sheets.
+Scorecard: Contestants will have the option to write answers on answer sheets before transfering to bubble sheets.

 STATE CONTEST: Universal Form C, front page